prashant-kikani/prashant-kikani.github.io/_posts/2021-6-12-meaning-of-life.markdown

 Some of you may know about the belief of <a href="https://iep.utm.edu/nihilism/" target="_blank">Nihilism</a> which conveys that, almost everything in life is meaningless.
 There's no point in doing anything as eventually nothing matters.
 Basically, kind of a pessimistic view of life.
 Let's see if there's a better way to look at it.

 As we Homo sapiens grew from Homo neanderthalensis and Homo erectus, we learned that there are billions and billions of other things in this universe and our Earth is like a dust particle in the full picture.
-We learned that we are made of many little dead things called "cells", which make up bigger things that are not dead for some reason.
+We learned that we are made of many little dead things called "cells", a chain of <a href="https://prashantkikani.com/blog/impossible-human" target="_blank">impossible miracles</a>, which make up bigger things that are not dead for some reason.

 We learned, in awe, that we live on a moist speck of dust(i.e. Earth) moving around a medium sized star, in a quiet region of one arm of an average galaxy, which is part of a galaxy group that we will never leave.
 And this group is only one of thousands that, together, make up a supercluster.
 But even our supercluster is one in thousands that make up what we call the observable universe.